Does Home Insurance Cover Appliances? Breakdown vs Damage Explained

 The answer for most homeowners is: both, but for different reasons.

-• Home insurance protects you from catastrophic losses — a house fire, a major storm, theft.
+• Home insurance protects you from catastrophic losses like a house fire, a major storm, or theft.

 • A home warranty protects you from the predictable reality of aging appliances and systems breaking down from normal use.

-They don't overlap — they complement each other.
+They don't overlap.
+They complement each other.
 If your washing machine breaks down after 8 years of use, a home warranty handles it.
 If that same washer is destroyed in a fire, your homeowners insurance handles it.
+For a deeper comparison, read our full guide on home insurance vs. home warranty.

 Don't Assume You're Covered